eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   changed by means of this QoS.
 * |RTPSEndpointQos::multicast_locator_list-api|:
   Stores the list of multicast locators associated to the DDS Entity.
-  By default, DataReaders and DataWriters don't use any multicast locator, but it can be changed by means of this QoS.
+  By default, DataReaders and DataWriters do not use any multicast locator, but it can be changed by means of this QoS.
 * |RTPSEndpointQos::remote_locator_list-api|:
   States the list of remote locators associated to the DDS Entity.
 * |RTPSEndpointQos::user_defined_id-api|: